amSangi/Zero/README.md

 The engine is built using cmake 3.10

 ## Development
-Currently working on the entity-component-system
+Currently working on the UI/Input System

+## Dependencies
+- EnTT - Used for the entity-component system
+- SFML - Used for cross-platform windowing and input handling
+- GoogleTest - Used for Unit Testing